nowsecure/secure-mobile-development/README.md

 # Secure Mobile Development

-At NowSecre we spend a lot of time attacking mobile apps.
+At NowSecure we spend a lot of time attacking mobile apps.
 Hacking.
 Breaking encryption, finding flaws, pen testing and looking for sensitive data stored insecurely.
-We do it for the right reasons - to help companies make their apps more secure.
-This document represents some of the wisdom we share with our clients and partners. **We are driven to advance mobile security worldwide.**
+We do it for the right reasons - to help developers make their apps more secure.
+This document represents some of the knowledge we share with our clients and partners. **We are driven to advance mobile security worldwide.**

 ## Using this Guide

 This guide gives specific recommendations to use during your development process.
-The descriptions of attacks and security recommendations in this report are not exhaustive or perfect, but you will get practical advice that you can use to make your app(s) more secure.
+The descriptions of attacks and security recommendations in this report are not exhaustive or perfect, but you will get practical advice that you can use to make your apps more secure.

 To learn about all the vectors that attackers might use on your app, read our [Mobile Security Primer][1].

-This guide is ultimately published [here][4] as changes are accepted into the main repository.
+We revise and invite contributions, and the updated guide is published [here][2] as changes are accepted into the main repository.
+You can also [Download a PDF][3] version with free registration.

+We publish this guide under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International [License][4].

 ### Technology Stack

-Jekyll is the main driving force behind creating the website that gets publish, but to keep things simple, we've opted to keep this repository just about the content.
+[Jekyll][5] is the technology behind publishing the website, but to keep things simple we've opted to keep this repository focused on the content.
 During publishing this repository is pulled into another to generate the output.
-Because of this behavior, there are a few nuances that have to be observed when submitting changes, these are outlined below in the contributing section.
+Because of this behavior, there are a few nuances that have to be observed when submitting changes, these are described in our [contributing][6] page.

 ## Contributing

-We welcome everyone who wants to contribute to this repository to do so.
+We welcome contributions from knowledgeable developers and security professionals.
+All contributors must read our [Contributing][6] page and accept the terms in their Pull Requests.
+Please follow the template and format provided if you do contribute.

-We reserve the right to release updated recommendations.
-If you have questions or feedback please [let us know][2].
+We will review contributions and periodically publish updated recommendations.
+If you have questions or feedback please [let us know][7].

 ### Instructions

 First fork this repository, make your changes and submit them back to this repository as a Pull Request.
-If you are unfamiliar with this process, please read the [GitHub User Documentation][3].
+If you are unfamiliar with this process, please read the [GitHub User Documentation][8].

 #### Adding a Best Practice